Koredotcom/docs/docs/xo/release-notes/latest-updates.md

 ### Campaigns

-(Available in: v11.0.1)

 #### Schedule Voice Campaigns

 Scheduling allows precise control over when your messages will be delivered.
 You can now seamlessly plan campaigns to coincide with peak engagement times, ensuring maximum impact.
 [Learn more](../contactcenter/campaigns/campaign-management/voice-campaigns.md#schedule-voice-campaigns).

-### Flows

-#### Updated Default Start Flow

-(Available in: v11.0.1)

-All fields of the default Start Flows can now be edited except Channels.
-[Learn more](../flows/create-flows.md#the-start-flows).

-### Configuration
+### Agents & Supervisors

 #### System Busy and System Away Status Enabled by Default

-(Available in: v3.1.0 and v11.0.1)

 System Away and System Busy statuses are enabled by default for new accounts.
 For existing accounts, contact Kore Support.
 [Learn more](../contactcenter/agent-and-supervisors/agent-management/agent-management.md#system-away-and-system-busy-status).

 #### Enable/Disable Resolution Disposition Sets

-(Available in: v3.1.0 and v11.0.1)

 The **Resolution** Disposition Set comes prebuilt.
-Administrators can now enable/disable and edit the resolution disposition set.
+App Owners can now enable/disable and edit the resolution disposition set.
 [Learn more](../contactcenter/agent-and-supervisors/dispositions/manage-dispositions.md#disposition-sets).

 ### Analytics and Reporting

-(Available in: v3.1.0 and v11.0.1)

 #### Selected Hours Report